-Hash persistence allows you to create a persistence hash based on an existing iRule.
+Hash persistence allows you to create a persistence hash based on an existing hash persistence profile.
+Using hash persistence is the same as using universal persistence, except that with hash persistence, the resulting persistence key is a hash of the data, rather than the data itself.
+If you use hash persistence, and Local Traffic Manager cannot find an entry in the persistence table for a connection, and the system has not yet chosen a pool member due to fallback persistence, then the system uses the hash value, rather than the specified load balancing method, to select the pool member.
+For example, if the persistence table contains no entry for the hash value 2356372769, and the number of active nodes in the pool remains the same, then a session with that hash value for persistence is always persisted to node 10.10.10.190 (assuming that the node is active).
 Hash persistence allows the use of multiple values within a request to enable persistence.
-To avoid problems with simple persistence, for example, a hash value may be created based on Source IP, Destination IP, Destination Port.
+To avoid problems with simple persistence, for example, a hash value may be created based on source IP, destination IP, and destination port.
 While not necessarily unique to every session, this technique results in a more even distribution of load across servers.
-You generally use this type of persistence technique with stateless applications or streaming content (video and audio).
+You generally use hash persistence with stateless applications or streaming content (video and audio).